jimmy-go/srest/README.md

 }
 ```

-All you need is to declare a RESTfuler interface and for your models Modeler interface.
+You need a RESTfuler interface and for your models Modeler interface.

 ```
 package friends